 Customer attitudes about their utility bill

 E Source recently completed a detailed North American market research study on customer attitudes and actions around electric pricing, bills, home automation, battery storage, electric vehicles, and solar rates and incentives.

 The results are more stark and distressing in some ways than they are surprising.
 It seems that when utility customers read their energy bill, many of them don’t understand what they’re buying or how they’re being charged, but it’s certainly not because they don’t care.

 To get fresh insights on this important issue, we decided to ask pointed questions in our recent survey of 3,000 North American residential utility bill payers.

 Do customers read and understand their energy bill?

-First, we asked about the amount of time respondents spent “looking at and paying your electricity bill.”
+First, we asked about the amount of time respondents spent looking at and paying their electricity bill.
 The average was 114 minutes per year, while the median was 60 minutes per year.
 This is an order of magnitude higher than conventional wisdom and clearly indicates that customers do in fact care about their utility bill.

-We also dug into how much time they spent “thinking about and studying issues regarding your home’s energy use.”
+We also dug into how much time they spent thinking about and studying issues regarding their homes energy use.
 The average amount of time was 5.5 hours per year, while the median was 2.0 hours per year.
-So although home energy usage may not be as top of mind as Kim Kardashian, fantasy football, or who’s going to make Madison’s costume for the school play, residential customers do spend a meaningful amount of time contemplating their home’s energy use.
+So although home energy usage may not be as top of mind as Kim Kardashian, fantasy football, or who’;s going to make Madison’s costume for the school play, residential customers do spend a meaningful amount of time contemplating their home’ls energy use.

 We also asked customers about their understanding of the terms they see on their utility bill.
 About half of the customers said they understood the terms kW and kWh; the other half were only somewhat or not very familiar with these basic building blocks of the utility bill.
 When we introduced common utility terms such as demand and load shape, customers were flummoxed.